cucumber/cucumber-jvm/junit-platform-engine/README.md

 Cucumber receives its configuration from the JUnit platform.
 To see how these can be supplied see the JUnit documentation [4.5.
 Configuration Parameters](https://junit.org/junit5/docs/5.3.0-M1/user-guide/index.html#running-tests-config-params).
-For supported values see: [Constants](src/main/java/io/cucucumber/jupiter/engine/Constants.java)
+For supported values see [Constants](src/main/java/io/cucucumber/jupiter/engine/Constants.java).

 ## Supported Discovery Selectors and Filters ##

 Supported `DiscoverySelector`s are:
 * `ClasspathRootSelector`
 * `ClasspathResourceSelector`
 * `PackageSelector`